 - Annual fee: $250

 The first benefit that pops out with the Amex Gold is the 60,000-point welcome offer you’ll get after spending $4,000 in the first six months of card membership.
-These points could be worth up to $1,260 toward travel in the Amex travel portal (based on points and miles valuations from Bankrate).
-However, be sure to double-check your redemption value with Amex’s rewards calculator, just to be sure.
+Bankrate estimates these points could be worth up to 2.0 cents per point if you strategically transfer them to high-value partners.
+This point value makes the card’s welcome offer worth an average of $1,200 in travel transfers.
+When redeeming directly through the American Express Travel portal, they’re worth $600 in flights, according to Amex’s rewards calculator.

-Then, not only can you earn 3X points on flights booked directly with airlines or via American Express Travel and 2X points on rental cars through Amex Travel, but you can get higher redemption values when booking through the portal, too.
+Additionally, you earn 3X points on flights booked directly with airlines or via American Express Travel and 2X points on rental cars through Amex Travel.

-We already covered the higher redemption value by booking travel, which gives you the best value.
-But there are other redemption options to consider, like statement credits, gift cards, paying with points at checkout with select merchants and prepaid rental cars booked through Amex Travel.
-However, you should know that these redemption options will be significantly less valuable.
+We already covered the higher redemption value by booking travel and transferring to travel partners, the latter of which gives you the best potential value.
+But there are other redemption options to consider as well like statement credits, gift cards, paying with points at checkout with select merchants and more.
+However, you should know that most of these redemption options will net significantly less value.

 Additional card benefits

-- Up to $120 in annual dining credits: Earn up to $10 in statement credits per month on eligible Grubhub, Seamless, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and Shake Shack purchases.
+- Up to $120 in annual dining credits: Earn up to $10 in statement credits per month on eligible Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack purchases (enrollment required).

 - Up to a $100 hotel credit with The Hotel Collection: Book two or more consecutive nights with your card through the American Express travel portal (at any of the 600+ eligible properties) and get up to a $100 hotel credit.